kensign-dp/template-ember/README.md

 This project is a branch of HTML5 Boilerplate.

-HTML5 Boilerplate is a professional front-end skeleton for building fast, robust, and adaptable web apps or sites.
+HTML5 Boilerplate is a professional front-end skeleton for building fast,robust, and adaptable web apps or sites.

 [Closure Tools](https://developers.google.com/closure/) and more specifically the the [Closure Compiler](https://developers.google.com/closure/compiler/) can play a huge roll in the development of your project, if you choose to take advantage of them.
 By default, the Closure Compiler serves as the HTML